SAGE Overview Information

 Diabetes: Sage might lower blood sugar levels in people with diabetes.
 Watch for signs of low blood sugar (hypoglycemia) and monitor your blood sugar carefully if you have diabetes and use sage.
 The dose of your diabetes medications may need to be adjusted by your healthcare provider.

-High blood pressure: Sage can increase blood pressure in some people with high blood pressure.
+High blood pressure, low blood pressure: Spanish sage (Salvia lavandulaefolia) might increase blood pressure in some people with high blood pressure, while common sage (Salvia officinalis) might lower blood pressure in people with blood pressure that is already low.
 Be sure to monitor your blood pressure.

 Seizure disorders: One species of sage (Salvia officinalis) contains significant amounts of thujone, a chemical that can trigger seizures.
 If you have a seizure disorder, don’t take sage in amounts higher than those typically found in food.